Dundee vs Rangers: Dens Park side confident game goes ahead as they reveal contingency plans

-Rangers are due to visit Dundee on Wednesday live on Sky Sports in a rearranged fixture; the original tie was called off after heavy rain made the pitch unplayable - a fourth call-off at Dens Park this season; Dundee's contingency plan would be to play it on April 16/17 if this game is off
+Rangers visit Dundee on Wednesday live on Sky Sports in a rearranged fixture with pitch inspection at 11am on morning of game; the original game was called off after heavy rain made pitch unplayable; Dundee's contingency plan would be to play it on April 16/17 if this game is off

-Dundee remain confident Wednesday's rearranged Scottish Premiership match at home to Rangers will go ahead as planned - live on Sky Sports.
+Dundee remain confident Wednesday's rearranged Scottish Premiership match at home to Rangers will go ahead as planned - live on Sky Sports - with a pitch inspection to take place at 11am on the morning of the game.

-Heavy rain caused the original tie at Dens Park to be postponed on March 17, and similar weather this week has raised further concerns the fixture will once again be called off.
+Heavy rain caused the original game at Dens Park to be postponed on March 17, and similar weather this week has raised further concerns the fixture will once again be called off.

+A Dundee club statement on Tuesday said: "This afternoon Dundee Football Club have been in discussion with the league regarding the pitch at The Scot Foam Stadium.

+"Due to the recent heavy rain, it has been agreed that it is in the best interest of all parties if a pitch inspection takes place tomorrow morning at The Scot Foam Stadium in order that an early decision is communicated ahead of the evening match against Rangers.

+"This pitch inspection will be conducted by the match referee.
+We will then announce the outcome of the inspection."

-If that were to happen, Dundee managing director John Nelms insists it will not be moved to another venue or new date later this week.
+But if the game failed to pass the 11am pitch inspection, Dundee managing director John Nelms insists it will not be moved to another venue or new date later this week.
 Instead he would hope to play it next week, after the scheduled final round of pre-split fixtures.

 Dundee's game at home to Motherwell on Saturday went ahead after a third pitch inspection two hours before kick-off.